yourlabs/blog/content/posts/2020-02-08-bigsudo-extreme-devops-hacking-operations.md

 - sshd: disable password login, root login
 - create our user copy our ssh public key and grant sudo access without password

+`yourlabs.ssh` also provides a command to add a user given a github username, this is the command you could do to add me on your server for support:

+    bigsudo yourlabs.ssh adduser usergroups=sudo username=jpic @somehost

+If your user has a different username on github or published their private key elsewhere, you will need to type a little more:

+    bigsudo yourlabs.ssh adduser usergroups=sudo username=test key=https://gitlab.com/foobar.keys @somehost

+Or, you can still do that manually, but doing the same operation manually over and over might motivate you to script it.

 ### HTTP